ericyu423/CodePatternReference/ObjectiveC/LearningNotes.md

 # use . for getter and setters [] for method

 note: you can use . notation for methods that takes no argument, but don't do that

+# make optional arugments for functions

+	create mutiple functions with same name with 1, 2 , 3... arguments.
+They are actually distinct